What is the carbon footprint of your cup of coffee?

 Activities and emissions within our operational control

 Surprisingly, only a tiny portion of the carbon footprint of a cup of coffee lies within our direct operational control (scope 1 and 2 of carbon accounting).
 This includes transporting the green beans from the warehouse to our roastery, electricity and gas usage within our roastery, and our distribution activities.
-Nonetheless, we are determined to improve this part of the carbon footprint by changing to solar panels and using more energy-efficient equipment.

 Activities and emissions within our sourcing control